Compassionate or compelling circumstances

 - impact on your ability to study, and

 If you are ill, you need to supply a medical certificate which must:

 - be from the registered health practitioner who is treating your condition, and

 - include the dates of consultation, the medical condition, impact of the condition on your ability to study, recommendation for a reduced study load or break from study, and treatment plan.

-Incident or issue causing distress to student impacting on their capacity for study (eg. political upheaval in home country, natural disaster in home country, involvement in a serious accident, witnessing or being the victim of a serious crime or critical incident).
+For example, political upheaval in home country, natural disaster in home country, involvement in a serious accident, witnessing or being the victim of a serious crime or critical incident.

 Leave of absence can only be approved for up to four semesters.
 If your military service exceeds this period, you may consider cancelling your program and re-applying for your program when you are ready to return to study.

 - Any relevant certified document attesting that the situation is outside student’s control and affects their ability to study.

 RMIT International Compliance (IACRR)

 National Code 2018